-Benefits of AI in this field
+Benefits of AI in the agricultural field

 The benefits of AI technology in agriculture are numerous.
 By improving the accuracy of decision-making, reducing risks, and optimizing resource use, AI can lead to increased productivity and profitability for farmers.
 Additionally, AI can help farmers manage their environmental impact more effectively, improving sustainability and reducing waste.

 Countries using AI in their agriculture industry